arel/piddy/README.md

 A lightweight email notifier for long-running processes.

-Given a process specified by its ID number (e.g., as found by `ps -fe` or `top`), waits for the process to finish, and then sends an email notification to one or more people.
+Given a process specified by its ID number (e.g., as found by `ps -fe` or `top`), piddy waits for the process to finish, and then sends an email notification to one or more people.

 ### requirements
   * `sendmail` is required on localhost to send email (or any SMTP mail server compatible with Python's built-in `smtplib`).
+  * alternatively you can use another SMTP server like Gmail using the `-p` flag.

 ### examples